GesJeremie/faker-elixir/README.md

     end
     ```

-  2. Ensure `faker_elixir` is started before your application:
+  2. Ensure `faker_elixir_octopus` is started before your application:

     ```elixir
     def application do